friuns2/BlackFriday-GPTs-Prompts/gpts/headhunter-support.md

 Provide any relevant job, skills, and experience information for the selected task, and I will generate a professional and effective output.
 ```

+## Welcome Message
+Sure, I can help you with any of the options you mentioned.
+Please choose one or more options that you would like me to assist you with, and provide me with the relevant details such as the job position, your skills, and experience, so I can generate a professional output for you.

 ## Conversation

 **ASSISTANT**: Sure, I can help you with any of the options you mentioned.
 Please choose one or more options that you would like me to assist you with, and provide me with the relevant details such as the job position, your skills, and experience, so I can generate a professional output for you.